Updating employee training with modern learning can help boost both retention and productivity.

 While formal learning is still important, practical skills—mostly acquired through on-the-job learning programs, employer feedback, etc.—are gaining in importance, as is the development of critical soft skills.
 There has been a pronounced shift in workplace learning in recent years, from companies deciding what their employees NEED to know to employees determining what they WANT to know in order to accelerate their professional development and achieve specific career goals.
 That shift is only accelerating as the world of work changes at an increasingly rapid clip.

-To accommodate this change in status quo, organizations should shift away from simply providing employees with information, to providing them with tech-enabled opportunities to learn through experience as well as more informal, “just-in-time” modes of learning.
+To accommodate this change in status quo, organisations should shift away from simply providing employees with information, to providing them with tech-enabled opportunities to learn through experience as well as more informal, “just-in-time” modes of learning.
 The majority of millennials, for example (who now comprise the largest share of the labor market) look to YouTube as a trusted learning resource, which speaks volumes about how they prefer to consume learning content.

 Once a hallmark of employee learning programs, the “Death by PowerPoint” approach has become antiquated and ineffective, requiring companies to look at upgrading their systems to satisfy the changing learning needs of their employees.